 This workshop is open to photographers of all skill levels.

-Feb 4th – 6th: Poipu – Sheraton Kauai Resort
+February 28th - March 3rd: Poipu (checkout on the 3rd) – Sheraton Kauai Resort

 This beautiful property overlooks the Pacific Ocean and is conveniently located in the town of Poi Pu.